Bananaboy14/GroupMePlus/README.md

 # GroupMe Plus

-GroupMe Plus is an extension designed to make the GroupMe web interface actually usable
+GroupMe Plus is an extension designed to make the GroupMe web interface actually usable.